-- 1. Multiple enclosures have been cascaded using FC-AL Fibre links.
-For example, an EonRAID 2510FS or an A16F-R RAID enclosure connected with several SATA JBODs. - 2.
+- Multiple enclosures have been cascaded using FC-AL Fibre links. - 2.
 One cable link fails between drive enclosures or is disconnected. - 3.
 Cabling failure is restored. - 4.
 Since the FC port to which the failed link was attached to has already been bypassed at the time when the fault occurred, a LIP command must be manually exerted by the user for the FC port to participate in the loop again.
 The dual-loop FC-AL can thus be restored.